Prometheus-X-association/data-value-chain-tracker/README.markdown

 The distribution of digital incentives distribution should be based on the contract defined by the use case orchestrator.

 ## Architecture

+_To be discussed with Félix and Robin_

 ### Component Descriptions:
 1. **DataProvider:** Entities that supply data to the system.
 2. **DataConsumer:** Entities that use data provided by DataProviders.
 3. **DVCT_Core:** Central logic component that tracks data usage, creates data nodes and chains, and distributes digital incentives.
 4. **Blockchain or any immutable database:** Ensures data immutability and transaction verification.
 5. **Database:** Stores non-blockchain data records and manages queries.
-6. **UserInterface:** Provides visualizations of data lineage and manages user interactions.
+6. **UserInterface:** Provides visualizations of data lineage, data usages information, points/token information and manages user interactions.
-7. **ContractManagement:** Manages digital contracts that define terms for data use and incentive models.
+7. **ContractManagement:** Manages digital contracts that define incentive models.
 8. **API_Gateway:** Manages all incoming and outgoing API requests and handles user authentication.
 9. **Incentive Engine:** Handles the calculation and distribution of tokens or points as per contractual agreements.
 10. **Logging and Monitoring:** Records system activities and monitors performance to ensure optimal operation and aid in troubleshooting.